chairbender/mahjong-eye/README.md

    ```
 3. Try running again, it should now work.

 Note that if launching via IDE, you will need to update the --add-modules if you ever add a new module.
-This it is recommended to run via Gradle.
+This is why it is better to just run it using gradle.